 Economic policies in former socialist countries emphasize the need for governments to create measures to provide impetus for particular types of economic activities (Aralica et al. 2018: 1).
-These countries have gone through the economic transition, which is a process of institutional change, a process of building new institutions required by a capitalist economy (Redek - Sušjan 2005: 995) because it can be assumed that if institutions fail, the economy will fail as well (Kryeziu - Coskun 2018: 86).
-Institutions are the fundamental cause of economic growth (Acemoglu et al. 2005: 1) and the main determinants of cross-country difference in per capita GDP are differences in economic institutions (Acemoglu et al. 2005: 25).
+These countries have gone through the economic transition, which is a process of institutional change, a process of building new institutions required by a capitalist economy (Redek - Sušjan 2005: 995) because it can be assumed that if institutions fail, the economic growth (Acemoglu et al. 2018: 1) and the main determinants of cross-country difference in per capita GDP are differences in economic institutions (Acemoglu et al. 2005: 25).